1971 Australian Touring Car Championship: Sandown

 Bob Jane and Allan Moffat continued their strong form at Sandown.
 The pair pulled away from the field in the first half the race to be twenty seconds clear of third-placed Ian Geoghegan and a lap ahead of the rest of the field.
 Norm Beechey retired with an engine problem which was leaking oil onto the clutch.
 Jane then encountered a problem when his car became jammed in top gear, allowing Moffat into the lead of the race.

 Moffat was black-flagged on lap 25 due to a transmission oil cooler line which had come undone and was hanging underneath the car, but he continued on despite the black flag being held out on the subsequent laps.
 Moffat finally stopped on the last lap and, with the oil cooler line adjudged as no risk, went on to take victory.
 However, he was disqualified for ignoring the black flags.
 This gave the victory to Jane, who had stayed ahead of Geoghegan despite his problem, while Jim McKeown completed the podium.

 Surfers Paradise

-Allan Moffat dominated the fourth round of the championship at Surfers Paradise.
+Allan Moffat dominated the fourth heat of the championship at Surfers Paradise.
 He qualified on pole position, set a new lap record and won the race by a margin of 35 seconds.
 Bob Jane finished second and took the championship lead from Ian Geoghegan, who finished third despite being pressured by John French, driving Moffat's Ford Falcon GTHO, for much of the race.
 Moffat's victory moved him to third place in the championship, just three points adrift of Jane.